 At our second meeting on 18 January 2021, the members were invited to propose topics and work together in preparing articles for the report - a first draft of which with our initial recommendations was shared with the NATO Secretariat on 5 February 2021.
-Since then, the members have continued to work and comment on and add to each other's inputs.
-Additional chapters were then added, followed by the editing of the results into this final consolidated version of the report.
-In all, 30 authors and contributors have produced 19 chapters containing 116 recommendations.
+Since then, the draft was developed further with additional chapters resulting in the final consolidated version.
+In all, 30 authors and contributors produced 19 chapters containing a total of 116 recommendations.

-Given the history of EDRC in promoting the integration of development, environment, and security policies and our experience in bringing together interdisciplinary experts for that purpose in networks such as the BDCD and the Global Military Advisory Council on Climate Change (GMACCC), the NCWES project opened an especially valuable window for combining the wealth of knowledge of this diverse group of experts for use in a very important public consultative process.
+Given the history of EDRC in promoting the integration of development, environment, and security policies and our experience in bringing together interdisciplinary experts for that purpose in networks such as the BDCD and the Global Military Advisory Council on Climate Change (GMACCC), the NCWES project opened an especially valuable window for combining the wealth of knowledge of this diverse group of experts for use in this important public consultative process.

-We especially hope that our report will be useful as NATO works to create its action plan in follow up to the NATO policy document on climate change and security recently adopted by NATO foreign ministers.3
+We especially hope that our report will be useful as NATO works to create its action plan in follow up to the NATO policy document on climate change and security recently adopted by NATO foreign ministers.